Writer. Filmmaker. Runner. Naturalist.

 Lucas Cunningham is an award-winning writer and filmmaker from Bellingham, WA.

-Currently, he lives in Chicago, where he’s getting his MFA in Screenwriting at DePaul University and running Division 1 track.
+Currently, he lives in Boulder, CO, where he moved after receiving an MFA in Screenwriting and running Division 1 track at DePaul University.

 He’s a big fan of trees.